gietsc/HumAIn-Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-One of the main takeaways from HumAIn's presentation is that more than technical skills it's our methological approach that will be evaluated.
-Therefore making early wise choices about our priorities and organisation is key to the success of this project.
-"Creativity" will also have a big role to play, because this assignment is basicaly a "carte blanche" were the challenge is to be ambitious enough to envision a clean and efficient solution, while being reasonable enough with the management of our limited ressources.
+This project has been assigned with really small directives (voluntarly) and is "carte blanche" which sets up a real challenge to be ambitious enough to envision a clean and efficient solution, while being reasonable enough with the management of our limited ressources.
-2 weeks is longer deadline that what we were used to, it's an opportunity to try new methodolical approaches leaving room for creativity and out of the bix thinking.

-In order to tackle this it was important to understand each other's knowledge about NLP and our individual understanding of what was asked of us.
+In order to tackle our project, it was important to understand each other's knowledge about NLP and our individual understanding of what was asked of us.
-That's why we summerized the most needed areas of knowledge that would be required to grasp our potential and set up our goals
+That's why we summerized the most needed areas of knowledge that would be required to grasp our potential and set up our goals.

 First since providing a demo isn't the main objective we had to evaluate with our skill pool how effectienlty we could set up a demo.
 Building a solid pipeline would require following skills :